Key differences between deeds and agreements

 Consider obtaining a certified up-to-date copy of the trust deed.
 There is no ‘indoor management rule’ which external persons can rely on when dealing with trusts.
 Anyone dealing with a purported trustee will need to ensure that the trust is properly constituted, the trustee has been properly appointed and that they have power to execute the document.

-If the trustee is not being required to give warranties about their authority then consider amending the execution block by adding the words ‘and in accordance with the trust deed dated [#]’ after inserting the name of the trust.
+If the trustee is not being required to give warranties about their authority then consider amending the execution block available in the G+T Execution App by adding the words ‘and in accordance with the trust deed dated [#]’ after inserting the name of the trust.

 Witnessing is for evidentiary purposes

-This execution block provides for the individual who is executing the agreement as trustee to have their signature witnessed.
+The execution block available in the G+T Execution App provides for the individual who is executing the agreement as trustee to have their signature witnessed.
 This requirement has been included for evidentiary purposes.
 It is not necessary as a matter of law.

-The witness must be present when the agreement is signed.
+If a witness is used, that witness must be present, either in person or virtually using a real time audio visual technology, when the agreement is signed.
 They should not be a party to the agreement.
 They should also not be a beneficiary of the trust.
-Ideally a witness should not be a representative, relative or employee of a party to the agreement.
+Ideally a witness should not be a representative, relative, or employee of a party to the agreement.

 There are specific requirements that must be complied with for a person to act as a witness for a real property transaction.
-Consider obtaining specialist advice in these circumstances.
+Consider seeking specialist advice in these circumstances.

 Disclaimer

-This execution block and accompanying notes are general information and are not intended as advice on any particular matter.
+The execution blocks available in the G+T Execution App and accompanying explanatory notes are general information and are not intended as advice on any particular matter.
 They have been created to assist in-house legal counsel with some key legal and practical requirements which commonly arise in the execution of deeds and agreements.
 The material assumes a certain level of legal understanding.
 It is not intended to provide an exhaustive guide nor is it a replacement for legal advice tailored to specific circumstances.

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

-The G+T Execution App provides alternative execution blocks that should be used in conjunction with the important general notes regarding Execution of Agreements and specific information which follows below.
+The G+T Execution App provides alternative execution blocks that should be used in conjunction with the important general notes regarding Execution of Agreements and specific information that follows below.

 Execution by trustees